jtrussell/angular-highcharts/README.md

 The element attributes are parsed dynamically and converted into a config object to be passed to the `Highcarts.Chart` constructor.
 By default none of these values are watched for changes.
-Watching config these attributes and automatically updating the chart as needed is on the roadmanp.
+Watching these config attributes and automatically updating the chart as needed is on the roadmap (PRs welcome!).

 ```html
 <div highchart